ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Organizational Domain in which this record is published, conforming Mail Receivers will implement additional checks as described in Section 3 of [@!DMARC-Aggregate-Reporting].
-In order to pass these additional checks, the third party will need to publish an additional DNS record as follows:
+In order to pass these additional checks, the Report Consumer's Domain Owner will need to publish an additional DNS record as follows:

-*  Given the DMARC record published by the Domain Owner at "\_dmarc.example.com", the DNS administrator for the third party will need to publish a TXT resource record at "example.com.\_report.\_dmarc.thirdparty.example.net" with the value "v=DMARC1;".
+*  Given the DMARC record published by the Domain Owner at "\_dmarc.example.com", the DNS administrator for the Report Consumer will need to publish a TXT resource record at "example.com.\_report.\_dmarc.thirdparty.example.net" with the value "v=DMARC1;".